 When is the Best Time of Year to Go?

 Most people would tell you to go during the summer months – and if you ask the Irish, they would say that September is ideal.

 I went during October – a traditionally volatile weather month in Ireland (aren’t they all?) – and I really loved how quiet it was.
 I also loved the moodiness of the weather from a photography standpoint.
 Generally speaking, I much prefer the shoulder seasons to travel in – spring and fall would be ideal on the Wild Atlantic Way.

 However, if you want to take advantage of all of the beautiful beaches along the way, then go in the summer.

 What Should You Pack for the Wild Atlantic Way?

-Weather on the Wild Atlantic Way is completely unpredictable.
-Sun, rain, wind, sideways rain, and hail are all possibilities – all in the same day!
+The weather on the Wild Atlantic Way is completely unpredictable.
+Sun, rain, wind, sideways rain, and hail are all possibilities – all on the same day!